 Learn about the City's snow removal process

 - In total, the area to be plowed equates to approximately 6,400 lane miles of pavement.
-This is equivalent to a single lane road from Kansas City to Tokyo, Japan.
+This is equivalent to a two-lane road from Boston to San Diego.

 - When it snows, residents may be asked to park vehicles off-street when snow depths exceed two inches.
-Parking cars off-street during snow plow operations greatly helps plows to better remove snow, especially in cul-de-sacs and dead end streets.
+Parking cars off-street greatly helps plows to better remove snow, especially in cul-de-sacs and dead end streets.
 If a vehicle must park on-street, the following parking practice is being requested:

 –On streets that run north/south, park vehicles on the west side of the street.